 - ✓ If the student is using a tape recorder or videotape for later transcription by a scribe, it is advisable to have two people listen or view as a reliability check for accuracy. - ✓ For an accuracy check, scribes may record the session on audio or videotape for play back. - ✓ To increase accuracy, it is advisable to have one person reading the student's responses, as another transcribes them to the test booklet.
 The persons then switch roles to check the transcription.
 Transcriptions must take place in a secure environment and, whenever possible, under the direction of the building test coordinator.
 Please note that all test material-including the test booklet the student originally used-must be returned to the testing vendor. - ✓ Collect scratch paper, rough drafts, and login information immediately at the end of the testing session.
 These items are considered secure material and must be collected and shredded by the building testing coordinator at the end of the testing session.

 Supporting Documents

+Form EA (Emergency Accommodation)

+Form U-A (Unique Accommodation for ACCESS)

+Approved Word-to-Word Dictionaries List

-Form EA (Emergency Accommodation) Word-to-Word Dictionaries for ELL/LEP Students Sample Language Instruction Education Plan (LIEP) for English Language Learners (ELLs)
+English Language Academic Plan (ELAP) for English Learners (ELs)